 The Historic Galleano Winery was founded in 1927 by Domenico Galleano.
-The winery complex remains largely unchanged today and is open for wine tasting daily and tours on the weekends.
+The winery complex remains largely unchanged today and is open daily for wine flights, wines by the glass, and wines by the bottle.

 Galleano is the oldest Prohibition-era winery in the Cucamonga Valley still owned by the